stormpath/stormpath-sdk-spec/specifications/config.md

 ## Post-processing keys

-Certain configuration keys cbe used in order to determine specific post-processing behaviour.
+Certain configuration keys can be used in order to determine specific post-processing behaviour.

 ### client.apiKey.file